-Before the 2002 Winter Olympics, Catherine became a reporter with the Associated Press and moved to Utah to work in AP’s Salt Lake City bureau.
+As her first professional job, Catherine was hired to work as a reporter at the Los Angeles Times in its Ventura County bureau.
+Her beat was transportation, which sparked an interest in urban planning that still inspires her today.
+Before the 2002 Winter Olympics, Catherine became a reporter with the Associated Press and moved to Utah to work in their Salt Lake City bureau.

-After five years in journalism, Catherine decided to follow the path of both of her parents and earn a law degree.
-Happily living in Salt Lake City surrounded by friends and community, she attended the University of Utah’s S.J.
+After several years in journalism, Catherine decided to follow the path of both of her parents and earned a law degree.
+She attended the University of Utah’s S.J.
 Quinney College of Law, graduating in 2006.
-She served as editor-in-chief of one of the law school’s three law journals, the Journal of Law and Family Studies.
-She subsequently clerked for the Honorable Pamela Greenwood on the Utah Court of Appeals and worked for the highly regarded law firm of Ray, Quinney & Nebeker in Salt Lake City as a law clerk and subsequently as an associate attorney.
+She served as editor-in-chief of one of the law school’s three law journals, The Journal of Law and Family Studies.
+She subsequently clerked for the Honorable Pamela Greenwood on the Utah Court of Appeals and worked for the highly regarded law firm of Ray, Quinney & Nebeker in Salt Lake City.

-Catherine co-founded her own law firm in 2009, and focuses on helping clients with all elements of transitioning their values and their assets from one generation to the next.
-She does estate planning, probates, trust administration and drafts family planning documents such as premarital agreements.
+Catherine co-founded her own estate planning law firm in 2009, helping clients transition their values and assets from one generation to the next.
+In addition to serving as the mayor, she maintains her license to practice law.